Really-Simple-Plugins/really-simple-ssl/readme.txt

 * The plugin handles most issues that Wordpress has with ssl, like the much discussed loadbalancer issue, or when there are no server variables set at all.
 * All incoming requests are redirected to https.
 If possible with .htaccess, or else with javascript.
 * The site url and home url are changed to https.
-* Your insecure content is fixed by replacing all included resources with https.
+* Your insecure content is fixed by replacing all http:// urls with the protocol-independent //.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).

 = Feedback is welcome! =
-Though the plugin is extensively tested and currently successfully active on over 5000 websites, it is impossible to test or even conceive of every different server configuration.
+Though the plugin is extensively tested and currently successfully active on over 6000 websites, it is impossible to test or even conceive of every different server configuration.
 So it might be possible you have issues with a non-standard server configuration.
-Rather than being mad about it, I would appreciate it if you contact me with the issue, so I can help you fix it and improve the plugin at the same time.
+I would appreciate it if you contact me with the issue, so I can help you fix it and improve the plugin at the same time.
 I will need the following information:

 * Debug report: activate debug and copy the results
 * Domain
-* Plugin list

 [contact](https://www.really-simple-ssl.com/contact/) me if you have any questions, issues, or suggestions.
 More information about me or my work can be found on my [website](https://www.rogierlankhorst.com).

-= Betatesting =
-If you like to betatest, that would be great!
-Please enter my betatest mailinglist [here](https://www.really-simple-ssl.com/betatesting/).

-= I need help translating =
-I'd like to include more translations, translations can be added [here](https://translate.wordpress.org/projects/wp-plugins/really-simple-ssl).
+= Like to have this plugin in your language? = Translations can be added very easily [here](https://translate.wordpress.org/projects/wp-plugins/really-simple-ssl).

 = Translation credits =
 Thanks for the French translation to [Cédric](http://www.blig.fr/)